 Today, with thousands of members in more than 40 nations, that core mission remains the same.
 The way we pursue it, however, has expanded far beyond the vision of our founders.

-SSPI works to make the satellite industry one of the world’s best at attracting and nurturing the talent that powers innovation
+SSPI works to make the space & satellite industry one of the world’s best at attracting and nurturing the talent that powers innovation

 In our founding year, satellites and space were the hottest technologies in the world.
 Today, they have to share the stage with information technology, Internet, biotech, nanotech and other industries pushing out the boundaries of what is possible.
 Fulfilling our industry’s potential means making it one of the most attractive, exciting and rewarding places that talented people can work.